 Your CFA® exam result will either be a pass or did not pass.
 Seems simple enough, but what determines a not passing score and who’s calling the shots?
 Let’s check out what goes on behind the scenes and resolve any confusion you may have about how your CFA® exam will be graded.

 Availability of Your Results

-For CFA Levels 1 and 2, your results will be available within 60 days of your exam date.
-CFA Level 3 results are released within 90 days of your exam date.
+For CFA® Level 1 and Level 2, your results will be available within 60 days of your exam date.
+CFA® Level 3 results are released within 90 days of your exam date.
 Once you get your results (assuming you passed) you are allowed to register for the next level of the exam.